 At the end of 2003 I saw a job advertised on the Green Witch Telescopes website so came for an interview and chat with Neil and was offered the job.
 Astronomy was still in my blood and the job sounded ideal.
 That was January 2004 when I started......and I am still here.

 Originally based outside Cambridge we have our northern branch which I run.
 Why the second northern branch?
 Well that's down to an event that happened in November 2006 when Green Witch was asked to come to Leeds to have a trade stand at the annual Leeds Astronomy Society Astromeet event.
-After a long but very early morning drive and setting up the stand there was a call of "coffee is ready"....and there I got talking a lady who was serving (great and badly needed) coffee.....and after a few years...is now my wife (her coffee making skills have waned however!) so I moved up north and the northern branch was born.
+After a long but very early morning drive and setting up the stand there was a call of "coffee is ready"....and there I got talking a lady who was serving (great and badly needed) coffee.....and after a few years...is now my wife (her coffee making skills have waned however!) so I moved up north in September 2011 and the northern branch was born.

 My work is varied from the day to day tasks of dealing with orders, emails and phone calls as well as walk-in customers but I also get the chance to play...I mean test out for product knowledge purposes....the latest astronomy and birdwatching/nature kit.
 Boys with Toys!!!
 I am also largely responsible for website development and maintenance.